Loony2392/hacs_axeos_miner/README.md

 ## Features

 - 📊 **Real-time monitoring** of mining performance
-- ⚡ **Access to various metrics** such as power consumption, voltage, and temperature
+- ⚡ **Access to various metrics** such as power consumption, voltage, hashrate and temperature
 - 🛠️ **Easy integration** with Home Assistant

 ## Installation